thomasvm/unfold/readme.md

 # Unfold
-Unfold is a **Capistrano for .net** and/or Windows machines.
+Unfold is a complete **deployment solution** for .net based web applications.
 It gives you the ability to easily create and customize your deployment scenario's without having to resort to complex tools that are hard to automize or difficult to setup.
 Unfold is _only_ powershell, so there's very little magic going on under the hood.

+Check [Getting Started](https://github.com/thomasvm/unfold/wiki/Getting-Started) wiki page for installation instructions and a quickstart

 For updates and info, please check [my blog](http://thomasvm.github.com)
 * An [introduction](http://thomasvm.github.com/blog/2012/10/02/introducing-unfold/)